 2. Set up a good portion of legal fees

 Additionally, they should and set aside buffer funds just in case they budgeted low on legal fees.
 When budgeting, consider the various fees, bonds necessary to keep your business on the right side of the law.
-A good approach would be to speak and consult entrepreneurs within your field – Ask them on how much they have spent before on legal fees.
-As such, this will help you determine a better estimate of legal fees.
+A good approach would be to speak and consult entrepreneurs within your field – Ask them how much they have spent before on legal fees.
+This will help you determine a better estimate of legal fees.
 So budget wisely and avoid dipping into funds set aside for development.

 3. Document all your agreements